 Terms and Conditions (T&Cs) – IELTS test+–

-Please read through Finnbrit terms and conditions document carefully here prior to purchasing the IELTS test.
-It includes important information about cancellations, transfer, absences, refunds, complaints and how to request remarking on your test.
+Please read through the Finnbrit terms and conditions document carefully here prior to purchasing the IELTS test.
+It includes important information about cancellations, transfers, absences, refunds, complaints and how to request remarking of your test.